tallamjr/big-bear-demo/README.md

 ```

 So, long story short, a query optimiser is key in efficient processing of big
-data!
+data! `polars` applies several types of optimizations,
+including:

+- Predicate pushdown: Applies filters as early as possible, often at the scan
+  level.
+- Projection pushdown: Selects only the necessary columns at the scan level.
+- Slice pushdown: Only loads the required slice from the scan level.
+- Common subplan elimination: Caches subtrees/file scans used by multiple
+  subtrees in the query plan.
+- Simplify expressions: Performs various optimizations like constant folding and
+  replacing expensive operations with faster alternatives.
+- Join ordering: Estimates which branches of joins should be executed first to
+  reduce memory pressure.
+- Type coercion: Coerces types for successful operations and minimal memory
+  usage.
+- Cardinality estimation: Estimates cardinality to determine the optimal
+  group-by strategy.

+Some optimizations run once, while others run multiple times until a fixed point
+is reached.
+For example, predicate pushdown runs once, while simplify
+expressions runs until a fixed point is reached.

-## `cuDF`
+## Here Come the Hotstepper: `cuDF`

 Yeah Ok, that's cool and all but doesn't that all go about the window when I
-have a beefy GPU sitting here.
+have a beefy GPU sitting here?

 Well, the go-to DataFrame library at the moment for running queries is `cuDF`
 developed by the RAPIDS team at NVIDIA[^1].

-The main issue with `cuDF` even though it is indeed blazingly fast and allows
+The main issue with `cuDF` even though it is indeed _blazingly_ fast and allows
 for massive parallelism, it **does not** have an inbuilt optimiser or query
 planner.
 So this means to run queries require the **full** dataset to be brought
 into VRAM.

-Now with what we saw above, that just seems silly.
+Now with what we saw above, that just seems silly not to have one right?

 [^1]: We are only really considering NVIDIA chips, for reasons.
 Good reasons.

 `cuDF` is primarily designed for eager execution—much like `pandas`, but on the
-GPU, so it doesn't include a built‑in lazy query planning engine like Polars
+GPU, so it doesn't include a built‑in lazy query planning engine like `polars`
 does.
 Instead, `cuDF`’s optimisations come from highly optimised GPU kernels and
 vectorised operations that execute immediately.